sigp/lighthouse/book/src/api-bn.md

 ## CLI Example

 Start a beacon node and an execution node according to [Run a node](./run_a_node.md).
-Note that since after [The Merge](https://ethereum.org/en/roadmap/merge/), an execution client is required to be running along with a beacon node.
-Hence, the query for Beacon Node APIs requires users to run both.
-While there are some Beacon Node APIs that you can query with only the beacon node, such as the [node version](https://ethereum.github.io/beacon-APIs/#/Node/getNodeVersion), in general an execution client is required to get the updated information of the beacon chain, such as [state root](https://ethereum.github.io/beacon-APIs/#/Beacon/getStateRoot), [headers](https://ethereum.github.io/beacon-APIs/#/Beacon/getBlockHeaders) and many others, which are dynamically progressing with time.
+Note that since [The Merge](https://ethereum.org/en/roadmap/merge/), an execution client is required to be running along with a beacon node.
+Hence, the query on Beacon Node APIs requires users to run both.
+While there are some Beacon Node APIs that you can query with only the beacon node, such as the [node version](https://ethereum.github.io/beacon-APIs/#/Node/getNodeVersion), in general an execution client is required to get the updated information about the beacon chain, such as [state root](https://ethereum.github.io/beacon-APIs/#/Beacon/getStateRoot), [headers](https://ethereum.github.io/beacon-APIs/#/Beacon/getBlockHeaders) and many others, which are dynamically progressing with time.

 ## HTTP Request/Response Examples